 Today marks the beginning of Hispanic Heritage Month.
 Pixar's 2017 Oscar-winning animated hit would be a great way to start a month of celebration.
 But, why stop there?
 Give yourself a proper binge of Pixar movies with our countdown of the animation studio's complete oeuvre, including recent hits "Soul" and "Luca."

 Dim-witted tow truck sidekick Mater takes the lead in Pixar's 12th.
-It was a box office success, but a convoluted spy plot gets in the way of this sequel that aimed to expand the universe of "Cars."
-It also left a litany of unanswered questions as to how this universe works.
-For starters, who or what are the buses and taxis shuttling in a world filled solely of anthromorphic modes of transportation?
+It was a box office success, but a convoluted spy plot got in the way of a sequel that aimed to expand the universe of "Cars."
+It also left open a litany of unanswered questions about how this universe works.
+For starters, what exactly is the purpose of buses and taxis in a world filled with only anthropomorphic modes of transportation?

-Pixar's 16th outing certainly has a lot of heart, but this story of two lone souls in a world where dinos evolved into advanced beings, a lonely dinosaur befriends a misunderstood human "critter."
+Pixar's 16th outing has a lot of heart.
+In a world where dinos evolved into advanced beings, a lonely dinosaur befriends a misunderstood human "critter."
 Yet, for all its charm and photo-realistic beauty, "The Good Dinosaur" never morphed into something more than the sum of its parts.

 The Good Dinosaur

 After the box office success of "Cars 2," Pixar went all-in on revisiting their popular movies.
 Here, the monsters from "Monsters, Inc." flashback to college.
 It's a prequel that has plenty of funny moments but fails to reach the heights and heart of the original.